dotfurther/OpenDiscoverSDK/README.md

    * Indexing document format classification as fields (ex: WordProcessing, Spreadsheet, etc are file format classifications).
 Users can limit searches to all "WordProcessing" or all "Spreadsheet" document classifications, for example.
    * Indexing MD5/SHA-1 binary and content based hashes as fields.
 When searching index, duplicate documents returned by a search can be indicated and grouped together.
    * Indexing languages identified in extracted text as a field to aid in searching for documents that contain foreign languages.
    * Indexing the sensitive item information (PII) in order to find sensitive documents.
+Note: your index will now contain sensitive information and should be protected and/or properly disposed of when done auditing documents for sensitive information is complete.